Return to Philosophy Web Homepage Title: Introduction to Logic

 3. Different kinds of authorities are cited by logicians in different kinds of ad verecundiam arguments:

-4. social, family, religious, or ancestral heads;
+4. social, family, religious, or ancestral heads: Siddhartha Gautama, the Buddha, an authority on ethics

 4. Many advertising campaigns are built on ad verecundiam appeals.
 Popular sports figures, musicians, or actors endorse products of which they have no special expertise, and, in this context, their celebrity status is offered as a reason we should use those products.